hardwario/docs/chester/ordering-codes.md

 # Ordering Codes

-This article defines all possible ordering codes for the CHESTER ecosystem.
+This article defines all possible ordering codes for the **CHESTER** ecosystem.
 The order specifications must be fully compliant with the part numbers stated below.

 :::tip

 Each product lists available parts, i.e. which parts are standard and usually immediately available.
-If you need a specific combination, talk to us for availability and MOQ (minimum order quantity) conditions.
+If you need a specific combination, talk to us for availability and **MOQ** (Minimum Order Quantity) conditions.

 :::